Prion Disease Mismanaged Globally

 Most Alzheimer’s disease researchers had been targeting the buildup of beta-amyloid, a sequence of amino acids that form plaques in the brains of people with the disease.
 But experimental anti-amyloid drugs have shown little or no effect in stemming the disease in people, even where there is evidence that they have cleared amyloid from the brain.

-Many researchers now believe that in people who already have symptoms, tau is the major driver of disease.
+Many researchers now believe that tau is the major driver of disease.
 They are looking to the tau pathway as a major target for potential anti-Alzheimer’s therapies.

 “You could argue that it would be a perfect therapeutic target really, because it probably would prevent the symptoms of the disease from ever appearing,” says Goedert.